Sales Boomerang and Usherpa Expand Partnership to Set Mortgage Lenders Up for Success in 2021 Purchase Market | Send2Press Newswire

 “Our customers have been looking for a more effective way to co-market with Realtor partners that is fully RESPA- and FCRA-compliant,” said Usherpa Director of Business Development Paul Harrington.
 “Not only have we delivered what the doctor ordered, we’ve also enhanced it with the best opportunity alerts in the business thanks to our partnership with Sales Boomerang.”

 “Eustis Mortgage has developed a prosperous Realtor Success Program using the Sales Boomerang and Usherpa co-marketing portal,” said Stephen Barton, SVP of National Retail Growth at Eustis Mortgage.
-“In just three quarters, our loan officers generated an average of more than $16 million per month in additional revenue.”
+“In just three quarters, our loan officers generated an average of more than $16 million per month in additional closed loan volume.”

 About Usherpa: